 A tired slump that needs some waking up.

-There are so many good reasons to eat snacks.
+There are so many good reasons to snack.

 Hey, snacks are fun.
 Until they’re not.
 The problem comes when we get that never-empty-belly feeling that follows us, and our snacking habit, around all day.
 At that point, eating begins to feel more recreational, or even compulsive.
 We are neither hungry nor satisfied and are not even sure what we ate.
 This is mindless eating.

 When a person is always falling back on habit behaviors, it is for a reason.
 Before we can expect to be mindful, we need to quiet the noise.
 Feeling tired, distracted, and emotionally unsettled are barriers to mindful eating.
 The remedy is to clarify our focus and align our day around that purpose.
 If we are wanting to cut back on mindless eating, it might require that we go to bed earlier or cut back on our to-do lists or put our phone down.
 There is no separating how we feel from how we behave.

 People have an endlessly useful tendency to engage in habit behavior.
 This is a good thing.
 Did you ever watch a three-year-old put on pants?
 It requires a lot of planning, and many errors along the way.
 Habit behaviors are useful, but they also require regular reflection to be sure the habit responses are helpful.